Apr 05, 2019 - National Geographic Orion

 Mangareva was first occupied by Polynesians that settled the islands in the 10th Century.
 However, evidence indicates the islands were deforested by AD 1500, which led to disastrous effects on the islands' environment and economy.
 The trade network broke down and Mangareva became isolated as the outlying trading partners, Pitcairn and Henderson islands, died out.

 In 1834, three members of the Order of the Sacred Heart monastery in Valparaiso, Chile, led by Father Louis Honoré Laval, came to Mangareva and began to convert the Polynesians to Christianity.
 Once King Maputoea converted, Laval gained complete control over the populace, and during the next three decades he oversaw what historians call “the death of a people.”
 He established a theocratic dictatorship, including ecclesiastical police to enforce a strict moral code, and he exerted control of the trade economy of pearls with the outside world.
 Laval insisted on locking up the entire female population in the convent whenever whaling ships arrived.
 The Polynesian marae and statues were destroyed and several Christian chapels were constructed on their sites.
 After a vision, Father Laval ordered the construction of St. Michael’s Cathedral – the largest church in the South Pacific.
 All able-bodied persons were put to work on the project.
-It took nine years to build and when completed, could accommodate 1,200 people.
+It took nine years to build and when completed it could accommodate 1,200 people.
 In addition, a palace for the king, a monastery, a convent, a prison, a textile factory, and coastal watchtowers were also constructed.
 It became a city, the likes of which no Polynesian island had ever seen.

 Forced labor, the loss of ancient customs, unaccustomed clothing, and tuberculosis exacerbated from living within stone walls are all believed to have contributed to a devastating depopulation of the Gambier Islands.
 It has been estimated that the Gambier Islands may have had a population of 9,000 people before the coming of Europeans, but by 1843, only about 1,500 people remained.
 And within a couple more decades the population declined to only a few hundred.
 Reports of the terrible loss of life and suffering within the Gambiers eventually reached the provincial government in Papeete, an investigation ensued, and Father Laval (dubbed “the mad priest”) was recalled.
 His infamous response to the inquiry was “they have but gone more quickly to heaven."